manojkke/GICCafe.API/README.md

 # GIC Assignment APIs : .NET 8.0 , MongoDB , XUnit, MediatR for CQRS and DDD

+## .NET 8.0 , MongoDB , XUnit, MediatR for CQRS and DDD

 This project is a .NET 8.0 web application that uses MongoDB for data storage, MediatR for CQRS (Command Query Responsibility Segregation) pattern, and Docker for containerization.
 It includes CRUD operations for employees and cafes in DDD pattern , along with query endpoints and MongoDB seeding.